Import Terraform Configuration

 that is missing required arguments.

-There are two approaches to update the configuration in docker.tf
+There are two approaches you can use to update the configuration in docker.tf

 to match the